streamlit/docs/content/library/get-started/create-an-app.md

 2. Sign into [share.streamlit.io](https://share.streamlit.io)
 3. Click 'Deploy an app' and then paste in your GitHub URL

 That's it! 🎈 You now have a publicly deployed app that you can share with the world.
-Click to learn more about [how to use Streamlit Cloud](/streamlit-cloud).
+Click to learn more about [how to use Streamlit Community Cloud](/streamlit-community-cloud).

 ## Get help